Yousuf Khan (actor): Career

 Yousuf Khan first appeared on film sets as a spectator during a shoot in Lahore’s Bagh-e-Jinnah; he made his debut in the film Parwaaz in 1954.
 He started his film career as a supporting actor, but later matured into a lead actor, especially with Ziddi (1973).
 He started his film career when the Pakistani film industry was ruled by big name actors like Sudhir, Santosh Kumar, Darpan and Aslam Pervaiz.
 He made a name for himself first as a romantic hero in Urdu language films.
 Later on, in the late 1970s till the mid-1990s, he became known as an action hero in Punjabi and Pashto language films.

 Death

 Yousuf Khan died on 19 September 2009 at age 76 at Lahore, Pakistan of cardiac arrest.
-He was buried in the town of his birth, his hometown Kasur, Punjab, Pakistan.
+He was buried in his adopted hometown Kasur, Punjab, Pakistan.